One day in Amsterdam is great. There is so much to see in this city. Great museums, picturesque canal houses, and many other amazing things!

 Where to stay in Amsterdam?

-There are a lot of lovely neighbourhoods in Amsterdam.
-There is the Jordaan, de Pijp, City Centre, and many others.
-These neighbourhoods have some of the best hotels in Amsterdam.
+There are a lot of lovely neighborhoods in Amsterdam.
+There is the Jordaan, de Pijp, City Center, and many others.
+These neighborhoods have some of the best hotels in Amsterdam.

-But if you want to make most of your 24 hours in Amsterdam, the city centre is most convenient to stay in.
-Almost all sights are, so that's great.
+But if you want to make most of your 24 hours in Amsterdam, the city center is most convenient to stay in.
+Almost all the sights are, so that's great.

-If the city centre is too expensive for your stay, you can stay in any other neighbourhood.
+If the city center is too expensive for your stay, you can stay in any other neighborhood.
 Because the city is rather small it doesn't matter a lot where you stay.

 One day in Amsterdam itinerary

 I want to give you the most amazing day.
 This itinerary covers the most important things in the city!